llcxmn/SkyNotes/README.md

 # SkyNotes

-SkyNotes is a modern, collaborative cloud-based note-taking platform.
+SkyNotes as (Software as A Service) is a modern, collaborative cloud-based note-taking platform.
 It allows users to create, edit, and organize notes with real-time collaboration, drawing tools, and customizable themes.
 The app supports user authentication, subscription plans, and integrates with AWS DynamoDB for scalable cloud storage.

 ## Features
 - **Rich Note Editing**: Create and edit sticky notes with text, colors, and drag-and-drop positioning.